 - having low blood sugar

-- developing type 2 diabetes as an adult
+- developing type 2 diabetes in later life

-About half of all women with gestational diabetes go on to develop type 2 diabetes after pregnancy.
-Managing blood sugar levels during pregnancy reduces the risk of this happening.
+Around half of all people with gestational diabetes go on to develop type 2 diabetes after pregnancy.
+After giving birth, maintaining a healthy body weight and controlling blood sugar levels can reduce this risk.

-If a woman notices any symptoms of gestational diabetes before testing, she should speak to her doctor as soon as possible.
+If a person notices any symptoms of gestational diabetes before testing, they will need to speak with a healthcare professional as soon as possible.

-Once a doctor has diagnosed a woman with gestational diabetes, they will usually refer her to a dietitian.
-The dietitian can help create a diet plan that is appropriate for the woman’s blood sugar levels and nutritional needs.
+Once a doctor diagnoses gestational diabetes, they may refer the pregnant person to a dietitian.
+A dietitian can help create a diet plan that is appropriate for a person’s blood sugar levels and nutritional needs.